 [START FIGURE 5.25 HERE]

-Modelled evolution of the global land and ocean carbon sinks for 1850 to 2100 in concentration-driven CMIP6 Earth system model (ESM) scenario runs (SSP1–2.6: blue; SSP2–4.5: skyblue; SSP3–7.0: yellow; SSP5–8.5: red): (a) prescribed atmospheric CO2 concentrations; (b) 5-year running mean ocean carbon sink (GtC yr-1); (c) 5-year running mean net land carbon sink (GtC yr-1); (d) inferred cumulative sink fraction of emissions from 1850; (e) change in ocean carbon storage from 1850 (GtC); (f) change in land carbon storage from 1850 (GtC).
+Modelled evolution of the global land and ocean carbon sinks for 1850 to 2100 in concentration-driven CMIP6 Earth system model (ESM) scenario runs (SSP1–2.6: blue; SSP2–4.5: skyblue; SSP3–7.0: yellow; SSP5–8.5: red): (a) prescribed atmospheric CO2 concentrations; (b) 5-year running mean ocean carbon sink (t Cyr-1); (c) 5-year running mean net land carbon sink (t Cyr-1); (d) inferred cumulative sink fraction of emissions from 1850; (e) change in ocean carbon storage from 1850 (GtC); (f) change in land carbon storage from 1850 (GtC).
 Thick lines represent the ensemble mean of the listed ESM runs, and the error bars represents ± one standard deviation about that mean.
 The grey wedges represent estimates from the global carbon project (GCP), assuming uncertainties in the annual mean ocean and net land carbon sinks of 0.5 GtC yr-1 and 1 GtC yr-1 respectively, and uncertainties in the changes in carbon stores (ocean, land and cumulative total emissions) of 25 GtC.
 The net land carbon sink is taken as net biome productivity (NBP) and so includes any modelled net land-use change emissions.
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).

 [END FIGURE 5.25 HERE]

 Geographical patterns of carbon changes for four SSP scenarios are shown in Figure 5.26, with cleared areas (no diagonal lines) showing agreement on the sign of the change by at least 80% of the models.
 In all scenarios the ocean sink is strongest in the Southern Ocean and North Atlantic.
 The land carbon sink occurs primarily where there are present-day forests.
-In the mid- and high northern latitudes, a carbon sink is projected as a result of the combined impacts of increasing CO2 and warming (see Section 5.4.5.5).
-Changes in land carbon storage in the tropics also depend strongly on the assumed rate of deforestation which varies in magnitude across the SSPs, from relatively low rates in SSP1–2.6 to relatively high rates in SSP3–7.0.
+In the mid- and high-northern latitudes, a carbon sink is projected as a result of the combined impacts of increasing CO2 and warming (Section 5.4.5.5).
+Changes in land carbon storage in the tropics also depend strongly on the assumed rate of deforestation which varies in magnitude across the SSPs, from relatively low rates in SSP1-2.6 to relatively high rates in SSP3-7.0.

 [START FIGURE 5.26 HERE]

-Maps of net carbon changes under four Shared Socioeconomic Pathway (SSP) scenarios, as evaluated from nine CMIP6 Earth system models.
+Maps of net carbon changes under four Shared Socio-economic Pathway (SSP) scenarios, as evaluated from nine CMIP6 Earth system models.
 Uncertainty is represented using the simple approach (see Cross-Chapter Box Atlas.1 for more information): No overlay indicates regions with high model agreement, where ≥80% of models agree with the ensemble mean on the sign of change; diagonal lines indicate regions with low model agreement, where <80% of models agree with the ensemble mean on the sign of change.
 On land, this is calculated as the time integral of NBP, for the ocean it is the time-integral of air-sea CO2 gas flux anomalies relative to the pre-industrial.
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).

 [END FIGURE 5.26 HERE]

-In summary, oceanic and terrestrial carbon sinks are projected to continue to grow with increasing atmospheric concentrations of CO2, but the fraction of emissions that is taken up by land and ocean is expected to decline as the CO2 concentration increases (high confidence).
+In summary, oceanic and terrestrial carbon sinks are projected to continue to grow with increasing atmospheric concentrations of CO2, but the fraction of emissions taken up by land and ocean is expected to decline as the CO2 concentration increases (high confidence).
 In the ensemble mean, ESMs suggest approximately equal global land and ocean carbon uptake for each of the SSP scenarios.
 However, the range of model projections is much larger for the land carbon sink.
-Despite the wide range of model responses, uncertainty in atmospheric CO2 by 2100 is dominated by future anthropogenic emissions rather than carbon-climate feedbacks (high confidence).
+Despite the wide range of model responses, uncertainty in atmospheric CO2 by 2100 is dominated by future anthropogenic emissions rather than carbon–climate feedbacks (high confidence).

 Linear Feedback Analysis